jaanga/fgx-plane-spotter/issues.md

 FGx Plane Spotter Issues & Updates
 ==================================

+## 2014-02-14 ~  ~ FGx Plane Spotter r2.4 ~ Theo

+Help menu in wrong place
+Need to highlight which calsign has just been clicked

 ## 2014-02-12 ~ FGx Plane Spotter r2.2 ~ Theo

 A number of PNGs over the oceans are yet to exist...